circleci/circleci-docs/jekyll/_cci2/language-java.md

 If you’re in a rush, just copy the sample configuration below into a [`.circleci/config.yml`]({{ site.baseurl }}/2.0/configuration-reference/) in your project’s root directory and start building.

-We're going to make a few assumptions here:
+We are going to make a few assumptions here:

 * You are using [Gradle](https://gradle.org/).
 A [Maven](https://maven.apache.org/) version of this guide is available [here](https://circleci.com/docs/2.0/language-java-maven/).
 * You are using Java 11.